MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/create-volumes.md

 - **Size:** The size of the volume, for example *"10TB"*

    >[!NOTE]
    >  Windows, including PowerShell, counts using binary (base-2) numbers, whereas drives are often labeled using decimal (base-10) numbers.
 This explains why a "one terabyte" drive, defined as 1,000,000,000,000 bytes, appears in Windows as about "909 GB".
-This is not unexpected.
+This is expected.
 When creating volumes using **New-Volume**, you should specify the **Size** parameter in binary (base-2) numbers.
 For example, specifying "909GB" or "0.909495TB" will create a volume of approximately 1,000,000,000,000 bytes.

 ### Example: With 2 or 3 servers